Table 50

 Market Street and the Roanoke Dining Shift

 Downtown Roanoke has spent the better part of a decade reorienting itself around food and drink rather than pure retail.
 Market Street SE, the address where Table 50 is located, runs through the heart of that transition.
 The indoor City Market that anchors the area traces its roots to the late nineteenth century, and the surrounding blocks now hold a mix of independent restaurants, wine bars, and craft-focused drinking rooms that did not exist in the same concentration a generation ago.
-Table 50 at 309 Market St SE sits inside that corridor, in a neighbourhood whose dining identity is still forming rather than calcified.
+Table 50 at 309 Market St SE sits inside that corridor, in a neighborhood whose dining identity is still forming rather than calcified.

 That context matters because Roanoke does not operate the way Richmond or Washington does.
 There is no dominant critical infrastructure, no single publication setting the agenda for which restaurants define the city's ambitions.
-What exists instead is a community of operators who are, in varying degrees, making a case that the Blue Ridge region can sustain serious, considered dining.
+What exists instead is a community of operators who are, in varying degrees, making a case that the Blue Ridge region can sustain serious dining.
 Table 50 is part of that argument, whatever form it currently takes.

 Regional Identity and the American Fine-Dining Middle Tier